 Attitude to foreigners

-Nigerians are famously friendly and hospitable people who take genuine interest in the lives and experiences of foreigners.
+Nigerians are famously friendly and hospitable people who take a genuine interest in the lives and experiences of foreigners.
 If one makes an effort to get to know the locals, this friendliness will be repaid tenfold.

 Bribery and corruption